amstfn/markdown-previewer.github.io/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements

 - The Markdown parsing functionality is provided by the `marked` library.
 - The HTML sanitization is performed using the `DOMPurify` library.

 ---

-That's it!
-You can use this README.md as a starting point for your project on GitHub.
-Feel free to customize it further based on your specific needs and preferences.